$89 Find Cheap Flights from Chicago to Oregon

 The average price of all round-trip flights from Chicago to Oregon clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago to Oregon, you should consider leaving on a Wednesday and avoid Mondays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Chicago to Oregon?